 We evaluate deferred income taxes quarterly to determine if valuation allowances are required or should be adjusted.
 GAAP accounting guidance requires us to assess whether valuation allowances should be established against deferred tax assets based on all available evidence, both positive and negative using a "more likely than not" standard.
 Our assessment considers, among other things, the nature of cumulative losses; forecast of future profitability; the duration of statutory carry-forward periods and tax planning alternatives.
+At December 31, 2022, our valuation allowance was comprised of balances within locations of Singapore, Ireland and the United Kingdom.
 At December 31, 2021, our valuation allowance was comprised of balances within locations of Singapore and the United Kingdom.
-The valuation allowance balances at these locations totaled \$311,000 and \$179,000 as of December 31, 2021 and 2020, respectively, and reflect net operating losses which may not be realizable in the future.
+The valuation allowance balances at these locations totaled \$559,000, \$311,000 and \$179,000 as of December 31, 2022, 2021 and 2020, respectively, and reflect net operating losses which may not be realizable in the future.